syncfusion-content/wpf-docs/wpf/TabControl/Appearance.md

 ## TabItemHeaderStyle

-You can customize the tab header style using the `TabItemHeaderStyle` property in ThemeStudio themes.
+The tab header style can be customized using the `TabItemHeaderStyle` property in ThemeStudio themes.
 The default value of `TabItemHeaderStyle`  is `Underline`.
 The available header styes are,

 * **Underline**